 13. Nearly all profits from Hitler’s "Mein Kampf", his image and his artwork go to charity.
 Bavaria owns the rights and sometimes has difficulty finding a charity to accept them, as they are widely considered "blood money."

-14. One of Hitler's personal chauffeurs and close friends was found to be Jewish and was targeted for expulsion from the SS by Heinrich Himmler.
+14. One of Hitler's personal chauffeurs (Emily Maurice) and close friends was found to be Jewish and was targeted for expulsion from the SS by Heinrich Himmler.
 Upon hearing that Maurice was of Jewish descent Hitler made an exception for Maurice and his brothers calling them "honorary Aryans."

 After a total war economy was instituted in 1943, Hitler had the women's cosmetics industry gradually closed down rather than banned outright to avoid upsetting Eva Braun.